RedHatPerf/superheroes-automation/README.md

 You can simply create your own qDup script under [`/drivers`](./drivers/) folder.
 There are just a couple of things to be aware:
 1. You need to implement the expected scripts (`setup-driver`, `run-benchmark`, `cleanup-driver`), see [driver template](./drivers/driver.tmpl.yaml) as base example.
-2. If you want to have the profiling working you should ensure you driver raise the following signals:
+2. If you want to have the profiling working you should ensure your driver raise the following signals:
    * `HF_BENCHMARK_STARTED`: when the profiling can be started
    * `HF_BENCHMARK_TERMINATED`: when the profiling can be stopped
    * `HF_STEADY_PHASE_STARTED`: (optional) when an additional profiling can be started